PrincetonUniversity/advanced-command-line/07_awk/README.md

 ### BONUS EXERCISE
 Repeat the word counting of `metamorphosis.txt` but remove leading and trailing punctuation and cast everything to lowercase.
+Search how to perform string substitution in awk.

 ## Closing
 I hope you have an appreciation for the utility of regular expressions to